spidey000/meme_generator_web_sendit/README.md

 ### Version X.Y.Z (Date)

+*   **Fix**: Resolved a bug where enabling the "Outline" option on stickers caused duplicates in the background.
+The fix involved switching to a tinted silhouette mask for outline passes and resetting the canvas state between passes.
 *   **Refactor**: Implemented a unified, scale-aware Canvas 2D rendering pipeline to ensure perfect visual parity between editor preview and exported images.
 *   **Feature**: Removed all CSS-based effects from the editor preview, replacing them with Canvas 2D rendering.
 *   **Feature**: Effects (outline, glow, shadow, sticker pseudo-outline) now scale proportionally with export resolution.